bkmulusew/ml_fx_trading/README.md

 ```
 --wallet_a: Amount of money in wallet A (currency A).
 --wallet_b: Amount of money in wallet B (currency B).
 --model_name: Specify the model to use.
-Supported models include 'nbeats' for NBEATS, 'nhits' for NHiTS, 'tcn' for Temporal Convolutional Network, and 'toto' for Toto.
+Supported models include 'nbeats' for NBEATS, 'nhits' for NHiTS, 'tcn' for Temporal Convolutional Network, 'toto' for Toto, and 'chronos' for Chronos-Bolt.
 --input_chunk_length: Length of the input sequences.
 --output_chunk_length: Length of the output sequences.
 --n_epochs: Number of training epochs.
 --batch_size: Batch size for training.
+--fx_data_path_train: Path to the fx training data.
+Currency rates should be provided as 1 A / 1 B, where A and B are the respective currencies.
+--fx_data_path_val: Path to the fx validation data.
+Currency rates should be provided as 1 A / 1 B, where A and B are the respective currencies.
+--fx_data_path_test: Path to the fx test data.
+Currency rates should be provided as 1 A / 1 B, where A and B are the respective currencies.
---data_path_train: Path to the training data.
+--news_data_path_train: Path to the news training data.
---data_path_val: Path to the validation data.
+--news_data_path_val: Path to the news validation data.
---data_path_test: Path to the test data.
+--news_data_path_test: Path to the news test data.
 --use_frac_kelly: Enable fractional kelly to size bets.
 --enable_transaction_costs: Enable transaction costs.
 --output_dir: Directory to save all outputs.
---news-min-hold-bars: Minimum number of bars to hold news_sentiment positions before allowing exit.
+---hold-minutes: umber of minutes to hold a position before allowing exit.
 --sentiment_source: Choose which sentiment label column to use for trading.
 Options: expert_llm_prompt_label, naive_prompt_label, competitor_label, naive_plus_prompt_converted_label.
 ```